redis-field-engineering/redis-connect-dist/connectors/mssql/demo/README.md

 </p>
 </details>

-Similarly `UPDATE` and `DELETE` records on Postgres source and see Redis target getting updated in near real-time.
+Similarly `UPDATE` and `DELETE` records on SQL Server source and see Redis target getting updated in near real-time.

 -------------------------------